 If your test is positive, it is important to call your health care provider or visit a family planning program to confirm the pregnancy and begin prenatal care to ensure a healthy mom and baby.

 - Call 303-436-4949 to make an appointment at one of our conveniently located Denver Health clinics for a pregnancy test.

 - If you’re pregnant, we’ll schedule your first prenatal, or OB intake, appointment at a Denver Health clinic near you.
 You’ll see one of our skilled and compassionate health care providers.

 - If you are not pregnant and do not want to be pregnant, our caring providers will talk with you about your options for preventing pregnancy.

 - Need financial assistance?
 Denver Health will also help you set up a meeting with Denver Health Enrollment Services.

 If you know you are pregnant:

-- Appointment Center, 303-436-4949, to schedule your first prenatal appointment.
-You do not need to a pregnancy test to schedule a prenatal appointment.
+- Call the Appointment Center, 303-436-4949, to schedule your first prenatal appointment.
+You do not need a pregnancy test to schedule a prenatal appointment.

 - If you do not have health insurance and you need financial assistance, please call the Denver Health Enrollment Services Information Line at 303-602-2300 before scheduling your first appointment.